parse-community/docs/_includes/rest/sessions.md

 Session objects manually created from <code class="highlighter-rouge">POST <span class="custom-parse-server-mount">/parse/</span>sessions</code> are always restricted.
 You cannot manually create an unrestricted sessions using the object creation API.

 Restricted sessions are prohibited from creating, modifying, or deleting any data in the `User`, `Session`, and `Role` classes.
 Restricted session also cannot read unrestricted sessions.
-Restricted Sessions are useful for "Parse for IoT" devices (e.g Arduino or Embedded C) that may run in a less-trusted physical environment than mobile apps.
+Restricted Sessions are useful for "Parse for IoT" devices (e.g Embedded C) that may run in a less-trusted physical environment than mobile apps.
 However, please keep in mind that restricted sessions can still read data on `User`, `Session`, and `Role` classes, and can read/write data in any other class just like a normal session.
 So it is still important for IoT devices to be in a safe physical environment and ideally use encrypted storage to store the session token.

 If you want to prevent restricted Sessions from modifying classes other than `User`, `Session`, or `Role`, you can write a Cloud Code `beforeSave` handler for that class: